jmacri01/BetSizingCalculator/README.md

 # BetSizingCalculator
 Used to size bets from projected odds input.
+After providing projected odds input, CTRL+Z on a new line to continue

 ## Example Input Format
 Los Angeles Clippers: 0.213, Detroit Pistons: 0.786 (+369, -367)